 MSc Sustainable food systems programme

-During the first semester students should attend courses in the university in Italy where they are originally accepted, in the second semester they are given the choice of staying in Italy or taking part in an exchange with Ghent university and the third semester they have to participate in the courses at university in France.
+During the first and second semesters students attend courses in the university in Cremona, Italy where they are originally accepted, from the third semester they participate in the courses at university in Lyon, France.

 Diploma